Flatiron Hot! Gamer: Is the Nintendo Switch Destined to Succeed or Doomed to Fail?

 What is vital is the Switch being able to reach an audience beyond Nintendo diehards.
 Dedicated fans like myself aren’t the ones Nintendo should worry about chasing.
 We’ll always be there on day one.
 And we make up a majority of the Wii U’s install base.
 So clearly, the core fans alone aren’t a big enough group (this goes for almost any company).
 Nintendo should make an effort to win over people who don’t follow the company religiously.
 They need to show what value this system has to the many people who already own a PS4 or Xbox One.
 If the Switch was just a regular old console, owners of those platforms would see no reason in picking it up.
 We’re right smack in the middle of a gaming generation, so anyone who wants a traditional console already owns Sony’s or Microsoft’s hardware.
 Those people will buy the Switch if they think it will bring something completely new to the table.
 Nintendo’s strategy should be to bait people with the unique hardware, and then reel them in with the amazing games they’re known for making.
 And I think the design of the Switch itself will help it appeal to more people.
 The Wii U GamePad was bulky and unwieldy-looking (some have compared it to a Fisher Price Toy).
 But everything about the Switch looks sleek and elegant.
 It’s still quintessentially Nintendo, but at the same time has a bit more of a sophisticated look, which I like.

 But what might be the strongest asset of the Switch is the fact that it seems to signify the end of Nintendo having separate console and handheld platforms.
 Because the Switch acts as both, it will allow Nintendo to focus all their efforts on one system, no longer having to split their attention between a home console and a handheld.
-And that is why the Switch has a huge chance of avoiding one of the Wii U’s greatest problems: game droughts.
+And it is because of this that Switch has a huge chance of avoiding one of the Wii U’s greatest problems: game droughts.
 The Wii U at this point has more than enough great games to prove its worth, but a spotty release schedule caused it to take a while to reach that point.
 But hopefully the Switch will have no such issue.
 By putting all their eggs in one basket, Nintendo will be able to pump out games at a far more consistent rate.
 No longer will you have to buy one system for Mario and Zelda and another for Pokémon and Animal Crossing.
 Just buy the Switch and you’re set.

 But despite the many things the Switch has going for it, I still have my concerns.
 The first thing that comes to mind is battery life.
 For a home console it’s likely modestly powerful, but for a handheld it’s a total powerhouse.
 If running these beefy games tears through its battery too quickly while in portable form, that’s a major problem.
 The entire selling point of the Switch is playing without limits.
 If it’s crippled by an abysmal battery life like the GamePad was, it will shoot the core concept of playing on the go in the foot.
 Hopefully the battery will last at least 3.5 to 4 hours.

 And then there’s the matter of power.
 Given how impressively small the console itself is, it’s impossible that it will match the power of the beefy PS4 Pro and upcoming Xbox One Scorpio.
 But it’s necessary that the Switch still has enough power under the hood to be able to run games sufficiently while in its portable form.
 Ideally, it’ll be at least somewhere in the ballpark of the standard model PS4 and Xbox One.
 I’m not someone who cares all that much about graphics, but I recognize that having a sufficient amount of power is necessary for multiplatform third-party games to be brought to the Switch.
-Even if it’s a little behind the competition, the system’s hardware needs to be competent enough so that these games don’t need to be severely downgraded to be able to run on it.
+Even if it’s a little behind the competition, the system’s hardware needs to at least be competent enough so that these games don’t need to be severely downgraded to be able to run on it.

 The good news is that we don’t have to wait long at all for answers to these questions.
 On January 12, Nintendo is holding a live event in which they’ll showcase tons of details on the Nintendo Switch’s hardware and software (it will be streamed from Japan at 11 PM ET, and can be watched here).
 All the potential is there for the Switch to be a success.
 It’s just a matter of whether or not Nintendo optimizes it.